 Fondamente Nove is the main vaporetto stop on the northern side of Venice, and it serves a lot of vaporetto lines.

-From much of the central parts of the sestiere Castello the fastest route is to walk to Fondamente Nove, Ospedale or Celestia, and take the vaporetto 4.2 from there.
+The fastest route from much of the central parts of the Sestiere Castello, is to walk to Fondamente Nove, Ospedale or Celestia, and take the vaporetto 4.2 from there.